anudeepsharma117/Statistics-and-Inference/README.md

-# Applied Statistics & Inference Assignment
+# Statistics & Inference Assignment

 This repository highlights my ability to work with **statistical concepts, hypothesis testing, probability distributions, and Python-based data analysis**.
 The assignment includes a diverse set of questions covering theory, coding, and interpretation — demonstrating both conceptual clarity and practical implementation skills.